 About the Country

 Singapore is a city-state located in the south of Malaysia.
 It is an Island located between Malaysia and Indonesia.
 With a population of 5.6 million people, it is one of the cleanest cities in the world.
 Singapore is a multicultural city with people from all over the world.
-Therefore you will find many languages being spoken in the city which include English, Tamil, Malay and Chinese.
+Therefore you will find many languages being spoken in the city which includes English, Tamil, Malay, and Chinese.

-Singapore has grown from a trading hub in the 60’s to a financial hub of Asia in the 21st century.
-Because of introduction of foreign investment, Singapore became a city with an efficient infrastructure and a competitive workforce.
+Singapore has grown from a trading hub in the ’60s to a financial hub of Asia in the 21st century.
+Because of the introduction of foreign investment, Singapore became a city with efficient infrastructure and a competitive workforce.
 This driving force has made Singapore into a major attraction for expats.

 Apart from this, the weather in Singapore is tropical with the same temperatures throughout the year.
 The weather is humid with high rainfall.

-However on the flip side, Singapore provides a high standard of living which is expensive.
-Job market in Singapore is competitive because of the high standard of education of the locals.
+However, on the flip side, Singapore provides a high standard of living which is expensive.
+The job market in Singapore is competitive because of the high standard of education of the locals.

 Major airports and seaports

 The Port of Singapore has two main operators, PSA Corporation Limited and Jurong Port.
-Apart from seaports, there are three airports in Singapore which include Changi Airport, Paya Lebar Airport and Seletar Airport.
+Apart from seaports, there are three airports in Singapore which include Changi Airport, Paya Lebar Airport, and Seletar Airport.
 Changi Airport is one of the busiest airports in the region because of the heavy traffic.
-This make shipping to Singapore very easy.
+This makes shipping to Singapore very easy.